lunarway/release-manager/README.md

 hamctl promote --service example --env dev
 ```

-The convention follows the following flow: `master -> dev -> staging -> prod`
+The convention follows the following flow: `master -> dev -> prod`
 As seen in the example above, the `example` service will be promoted from the lastest available artifact from `master` to the `dev` environment.

-Another example, is a promotion of an artifact running in, e.g. staging, to the production environment.
+Another example, is a promotion of an artifact running in, e.g. dev, to the production environment.
 This can be achieved with the following command:

 ```
 hamctl promote --service example --env prod
 ```

-The above locates what is running in the `staging` environment, and takes the necessary steps to run the same artifact in `prod`.
+The above locates what is running in the `dev` environment, and takes the necessary steps to run the same artifact in `prod`.

 ## Release